 6. Transfer of Power

-Earlier we talked about the importance of lower body strength but it’s also important to point out that just because you can deadlift 2x’s your body weight doesn’t mean you’re going to be explosive at the plate.
+Earlier we talked about the importance of lower body strength but it’s also important to point out that just because you can deadlift 2x’s your weight doesn’t mean you’re going to be explosive at the plate.
 Now it’s time to learn how to put it all together.
-Without adequate transfer of power to the upper half, we are losing tons of power by not incorporating the bigger, more powerful muscles of the lower half.
+Without adequate transfer of angular speed to the upper half, we are losing tons of it by not incorporating the bigger muscles of the lower half.

-In more technical terms, we’re really discussing the player’s kinematic sequence and how power and speed are transferred from the ground up and into the shoulders and hands.
-The fast twitch muscle fibers (used for quick, explosive movements) of the posterior chain are where a majority of our power in the swing is generated from and the mid-to-late off season is a key time to train these fibers..
+In more technical terms, we’re really discussing the player’s kinematic sequence and how bat speed begins with the ground and works its way up and into the shoulders and hands.
+The fast twitch muscle fibers of the posterior chain are where a majority of our power in the swing is generated from.

-During this phase of training, we can utilize such explosive drills such as med ball throws to work on rotary power as well as sprinting and jumping to incorporate the lower half.
+During this phase of training, we can utilize such explosive drills such as med ball throws to work on rotary strength, and sprinting and jumping to incorporate the lower half.
 Learning to use the big muscles quickly is the key and is crucial in order to avoid using the smaller accessory muscles and increasing the risk of injury.

 (MB Step Back Side Throw)